Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-stake.md

 :::info

-A cross-chain transfer fee of 0.002 BNB is applied in the process, that's why you see 0.502 as the min amount.
+A cross-chain transfer fee of 0.002 BNB is applied in the process, that's why you see 0.502: the min amount 0.5 + the fee.

 :::